ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "me-mills/1909-03-26-sales-journal" "800" /%}}

 Her E's C's L's and J's tend to have big loops.
 Her lowercase p's practically pierce the line above it.
 And her uppercase T's and F's have distinctive crosses that rise and fall.
-Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, the differences are apparent.
+Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mills' store journals, the differences are apparent.

 Interestingly, her T's are sometimes written quite differently.
 See for example, the way "to" is written in the entries for John and James Caveny vs. those for J. T. Miller and Emily herself.
 These very different looking T's appear to all be written by Emily given other matches that can be verified, including most obviously, the capital J's which all begin in the center with an extra initial loop.